oz123/awesome-c/README.md

 ## Game Programming ##

-This includes engines, libraries and other helpful things specifically for making games.
+Engines, libraries and other helpful things specifically for making games.

 * [Allegro][48] - A cross-platform, video game development and multimedia library.
 [Zlib][49].